LiorSinai/liorsinai.github.io/_posts/2023-05-13-similarities-2d.md

 </figure>

 The convex hull of points in 2D is the smallest convex polygon that encloses all the points.
-It edges are straight lines which connect the outermost points.
+Its edges are straight lines which connect the outermost points.

 There are many algorithms to find the [convex hull][wiki_convex_hull].
 The simple [gift-wrapping][gift_wrapping] algorithm runs in $O(nh)$ time, where $n$ is the number of points and $h$ is the number of points on the convex hull.
 Its worst case is $O(n^2)$ where $h=n$ - that is, all the points lie on the edge.